 Don’t just assume that your child is negative, apathetic, anti-social and lacking in ambition.
 It’s possible that EODD has been a part of his life so long that the symptoms have woven themselves into your (and their) perception of his personality.
 If your child has been exhibiting any of the symptoms of depression, even in a milder form, it is crucial that you consult a professional.

 Children with special needs have always been a favorite target for bullying and teasing.
 It’s easy to see why – they’re different.
+Being different is generally not seen as a good thing when you’re a child in elementary or middle school.
 Except for the occasional rebel, most children don’t want to be stand out from the crowd.
-Being different is generally not seen as a good thing.
 Certainly, no child wants to be different because they have special needs.

 In a small study presented at the Pediatric Academic Societies annual meeting on April 29th, researchers claim that children with special needs who are bullied or shunned by their peers are at a greater risk for anxiety and depression.
 And surprisingly, it is this, more than any aspect of their disability and its challenges, that was a predictor of depression and anxiety.

 The researchers recruited 109 children from ages 8 to 17 during a routine visit to their physician at a children’s hospital.
 The children and their parents or guardians completed a questionnaire that screens for depression and anxiety, and the children also completed a questionnaire that asked them about bullying and exclusion from their peers.